microsoft/MSBuildForUnity/README.md

 ### MSBuildForUnity NuGet Package

-The `MSBuildForUnity` NuGet package enhances the default MSBuild build logic to ensure the build output is suitable for Unity consumption.
+The `MSBuildForUnity` NuGet package augments the default MSBuild build logic to ensure the build output is suitable for Unity consumption.
 This package can be referenced from MSBuild projects that are built by the [MSBuild Project Builder](#msbuild-project-builder) to add these features:

 - Meta file generation - generates .meta files for build output such as .dlls.
 - Dependency resolution - all dependencies (through `PackageReference`s or `ProjectReference`s) are resolved and sent to the output directory (which is typically under the Unity project's Assets directory).